 The next two weeks are more of an ‘experience’.
 This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century from the city of Utrecht's point of view, will help you to understand the many social, historical, religious and cultural factors that came to shape modern Europe.
 The many museums, cathedrals and canals of Utrecht and visits to, for example, Amsterdam, are included in the program and will offer you some of the most breath-taking highlights of Dutch history and culture.
 Topics include for example the Dutch Golden Age; the era spanning roughly the 17th century in which the Dutch became one of the world’s greatest maritime, economic and artistic world powers.

-Excursions will lead you through Utrecht and Amsterdam, visiting several historical museums in Utrecht and the Rijksmuseum in Amsterdam.
+Excursions will lead you through Utrecht and Amsterdam, visiting several historical museums in Utrecht and Amsterdam.
 In the last two weeks, the focus shifts to the 20th century.
 During this century, Europe did not just experience one, but three horrific wars: the First and Second World War and the Cold War that followed in their wake.
-However, this century can alsobe regarded as an age of rebuilding, transatlantic collaboration, and global connections, thus making the twentieth century much more diverse.
+However, this century can also be regarded as an age of rebuilding, transatlantic collaboration, and global connections, thus making the twentieth century much more diverse.
 You will receive lectures on a variety of historic topics; spanning not only the histories of the three wars, but also topics such as international cooperation and multilateralism, which resulted in international organizations such as the United Nations, the relation of the United States to Europe, the fall of communism and decolonisation.
-You will also be taken on a number of excursions, for example to the Anne Frank House and the Jewish quarter in Amsterdam, and the International Criminal Court and the Peace Palace in The Hague.
-During this special track there will be various excursions.
-You will visit Brussels, The Hague and various museums in Amsterdam and Utrecht.
+Throughout this track, you will be taken on a number of excursions, which will be further explained in the day-to-day programme, published in February 2023.

 The course is open to all students from different fields of study with an interest in culture, society, european studies and politics.